asraarwani/DataStructuresAndAlgorithms/README.md

             49. Check if leaf order traversal of two BSTs is same or not
             50. Convert a given binary tree to binary search tree
             51. Convert BST to balanced BST
-            52. Merge two balanced BSTs
-            53. Second largest node in BST
+            52. Second largest node in BST
-            54. Construct a BST from its given level order traversal
+            53. Construct a BST from its given level order traversal
-            55. Convert BST to sorted circular doubly linked list
+            54. Convert BST to sorted circular doubly linked list
-            56. Largest number greater than or equal to a given number
+            55. Largest number greater than or equal to a given number
-            57. Largest number less than or equal to a given number
+            56. Largest number less than or equal to a given number

      6. Array